-The staff member who took my order insisted that I get the Char Grilled Burger because it would be the most flavorful according to him.
-After some consideration I decide to try one of each Burger with Cheese & Bacon.
+The staff member who took my order insisted that I get the Char-Grilled Burger because it would be the most flavorful.
+After some consideration, I decided to try one of each Burger with Cheese & Bacon.
 I never specified which Cheese I wanted but it appears Mozzarella is the default Cheese here.
 An order of Fries and Onion Rings rounded out my order.

-The table I sat at was decorated with old newspaper ads, very reminiscent of how Wendy’s tables were in the 1980′s.
+The table I sat at was decorated with old newspaper ads, very reminiscent of how Wendy’s tables were in the ’70s and ’80s.

 The Fries were of the frozen variety but were salted properly, nothing a little Ketchup couldn’t cure.
 The Onion Rings were very crispy and reminded me of the Onion Rings from Burger King back when they were still edible.